Schnubbione/APXO/README.md

 ### Practice Mode (Agent v1)

-While the frontend is running, click the "Practice Mode" toggle in the top-right corner to run a full simulation (fixed-seat auction + 12 ticks) without the backend.
+While the frontend is running, click the "Practice Mode" toggle in the top-right corner to run a full simulation (fixed-seat auction followed by the live countdown) without the backend.
 It uses `apxo.config.yaml` for configuration.

 ---